 Retrogen is pleased to offer diagnostic testing for genetic diseases.
 Tests include complete gene analysis by Sanger DNA sequencing, the gold standard for genetic testing.
 All tests must be ordered through a health care provider such as your physician or genetic counselor.

-Although genetic testing can provide important information for diagnosing, treating and preventing illness, there are limitations.
+Although genetic testing can provide important information for diagnosing, treating, and preventing illness, there are limitations.
 Results depend both on reliable laboratory procedures and appropriate interpretation of results.
-Interpretation of test results is often complex even for geneticists, physicians and other health care specialists.
-For example, if you’re a healthy person, a positive result doesn’t always mean you will develop disease.
-Alternatively, a negative result doesn’t insure you won’t have a certain disorder.
+Interpretation of test results is often complex even for geneticists, physicians, and other health care specialists.
+For example, if you are a healthy person, a positive result does not always mean you will develop a disease.
+Alternatively, a negative result does not insure you will not have a certain disorder.
 In some cases, a genetic test may not provide useful information.
-Everyone has genetic variation and often this variation doesn’t impact health.
-But, it may be difficult to distinguish between disease-causing and harmless variation.
+Everyone has genetic variation and often this variation does not impact health.
+But, it may be difficult to distinguish between disease-causing and harmless variations.
 In these situations, follow-up testing may be recommended.
-Further, genetic testing only targets a specific gene or small set of genes.
-Disease causing variation may exist in genes that are not examined in any particular patient.
+Furthermore, genetic testing only targets a specific gene or small set of genes.
+Disease-causing variations may exist in genes that are not examined in any particular patient.
 Special training is required to convey information about genetic tests to affected individuals and families.
-A genetic counselor can provide information about the pros and cons of the test, and discuss the social and emotional aspects of testing.
+A genetic counselor can provide information about the pros and cons of the test and discuss the social and emotional aspects of testing.
 Before undergoing genetic testing, it may be helpful to discuss your personal and family medical history with your doctor or genetic counselor.
-If being tested for a genetic disorder that runs in families, you may want to discuss your decision to undergo genetic testing with your family.
+If being tested for a genetic disorder that runs in your family, you may want to discuss your decision to undergo genetic testing with your folks prior to having it done.
 Having these conversations before testing will provide a feeling for how your family might respond to the test results and how it may affect them.

 Research studies are constantly identifying new associations between specific gene mutations and disease, and this number will increase as DNA sequencing and other technology improves.
 Over 1,000 tests are now available to help determine whether a person carries a particular disease-associated mutation.